-After a Complainant reports alleged sexual misconduct, the College may where necessary and/or requested and deemed necessary institute a no contact order between the Complainant and the Respondent.
+After a complainant reports alleged sexual misconduct, the College may where necessary and/or requested and deemed necessary institute a no contact order between the Complainant and the Respondent.
 A no contact order is a directive prohibiting contact between or among designated individuals through any means, direct or indirect, including personal contact, email, telephone, text message, social media, or by the means of a third party.
-No contact orders are typically mutual.
+No contact orders are typically mutual but may be one-way.
 Both parties will receive the directive in writing.

-If a Complainant and Respondent observe each other in the same place, it is the responsibility of the Respondent to leave the area immediately and without contacting the Complainant unless leaving the location restricts the Respondent's ability to participate in an educational program or activity.
+In one-way no-contact orders, if a Complainant and Respondent observe each other in the same place, it is the responsibility of the Respondent to leave the area immediately and without contacting the Complainant unless leaving the location restricts the Respondent's ability to participate in an educational program or activity.
 An individual who believes that a violation of the no contact order has occurred needs to report the violation to the Title IX Coordinator, Deputy, or designee.
-Individuals who violate a no contact order are subject to the full range of further disciplinary action, such as a charge of retaliation and violation of the no contact order.
+Individuals who violate a no contact order are subject to the full range of further disciplinary action, such as a charge of retaliation and violation of theno contact order.

 Both the Complainant and Respondent will, upon request and consistent with College policies and procedures, be afforded a prompt review reasonable under the circumstances, of the need and terms of a No Contact Order, including potential modifications.
-Both parties are able to submit evidence in support of their request.
-The Title IX Coordinator, Deputy, or designee will determine within a reasonable timeframe whether there will be any modification.
+Both parties can submit evidence in support of their request.
+The Title IX Coordinator, or designee will determine within a reasonable timeframe whether there will be any modification.